PetelJoao/PetelJoao/README.md

 # 💫 About Me:
-HI i'm a backend Dev and at the moment i'm working with Django
+HI i'm a FullStack Dev and at the moment i'm working with Django

 ## 🌐 Socials: